Douglas-42/nano-now-api/README.md

 2. cd nano-now-api <br>
 3. npm install <br>
 4. Edit the script ./database/db.js to connect to your mongodb
+5. Edit the sript Nano.js to add your wallet seed.
-5. npm start to run the server <br>
+6. npm start to run the server <br>